tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Answer any questions students have about foreign keys.
 Then ask students if they can think of other real-world cases in which the use of foreign keys makes sense.
 Here are two examples:

-* States and countries in addresses: Think back to the `rental` database, where streets, addresses, cities, and countries were stored in different tables.
+* Provinces and countries in addresses: Think back to the `rental` database, where streets, addresses, cities, and countries were stored in different tables.
 So, for example, if a change occurs to the address of a customer, all information across all tables would need to change.
 This is called maintaining the **referential integrity**.

 * ID number of employees: In a database where the ID number of an employee is used in multiple tables, what happens if the employee's ID number changes?
 The ID number would need to be changed across all the tables that contain it.